 From Wednesday to Sunday, Abrazo in Russian Hill is hosting a pop-up called Miguelito’s.
 They’re selling charred octopus tacos with chorizo aioli and citrus slaw, carne asada street tacos, carnitas, chicken, elotes, and more out of Abrazo’s side door on Union Street.
 And if you want an extra kick, ask for their house-made habanero salsa, which they’re selling by the bottle.

-Our favorite Italian spot in the Mission for small plates and cocktails is now on Divisadero, and offering outdoor dining and Happy Hour specials every day.
-So if you’re in NoPa and are suddenly hit with the all-consuming need for burrata, right now, you’re in luck.
-They’re taking brunch and Happy Hour reservations online, and also have a waitlist for dinner.
+Our spot in the Mission for Italian small plates and cocktails is now popping up on Divisadero.
+So if you’re in NoPa and are suddenly hit with the all-consuming need for burrata, like, right now, you’re in luck.
+They’re currently open for takeout and delivery.

 Al Pastor Papi